‘Congress workers too didn’t take NYAY seriously’

 It's notable that initially Rahul was in favour of a realistic party manifesto but he changed his mind after the results of Rajasthan, Madhya Pradesh, and Chhattisgarh wherein the Congress rode into power by ousting the BJP governments.

-Angus Deaton, the British economist who won the Nobel Prize in 2015, and French economist Thomas Piketty, economist Abhijit Banerjee, and former Reserve Bank of India governor Raghuram Rajan had reportedly advisied the Congress on NYAY.
+Angus Deaton, the British economist who won the Nobel Prize in 2015, and French economist Thomas Piketty, economist Abhijit Banerjee, and former Reserve Bank of India governor Raghuram Rajan had reportedly advised the Congress on NYAY.

 Sons before party, selfish motives: Some of the problems of Congress